lkilcher/cmist/README.md

 The cache
 ------
 This package uses a local cache of files to store data locally after it has been downloaded.
-Each time you `import cmist` it will tell you where that folder is.
+The cache will default to be `~/.cmist-lib/cache`, or you can specify it in a `~/.cmist-lib/config` file.
+That file should be formatted like [this](https://docs.python.org/3/library/configparser.html).
+Each time you `import cmist` it will tell you what folder is being used as the cache folder.
 Delete files in that folder to 'clear the cache' if necessary.

 Updating the index
 ----